familyld/familyld.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student with the School of Data and Computer Science (SDCS), Sun Yat-sen University (SYSU).
-I got my Bachalor Degree at SYSU in 2017. [[CV]](http://familyld.github.io/files/CV_Zhi-HongDeng.pdf)
+I got my Bachalor Degree at SYSU in 2017. [[Visit my CV]](http://familyld.github.io/files/CV_Zhi-HongDeng.pdf)

 Research
 ========